 The cost of a genetic test varies dramatically, ranging from $100 to more than $2,000.
 The difference stems largely from the variation in labor intensity of different tests.
 Some tests look for a limited number of mutations (sometimes only one) known to cause a disease.
 This type of test may only look at one piece of DNA code for one specific mutation.
 Other genetic tests require sequencing of the entire gene.
 This involves examining each piece of DNA code comprising the gene, which can equal thousands of pieces of code.

-There are also now numerous online genetic tests available, including AncestryDNA and 23andMe.
-You can send vial of your saliva in the mail to companies that claim to be able to give you a picture of your individual genetic code.
+There are also now numerous at-home genetic tests available, including AncestryDNA and 23andMe.
+You can send a vial of your saliva in the mail to companies that claim to be able to give you a picture of your individual genetic code.
 Experts warn users not to put too much stock in these tests, however.
 Errors in the sequencing, as well as discrepancies in companies' databases and human errors with interpretation, can all lead to results that are less than reliable.

 The explosion of genetic research now taking place is bringing prices down and increasing the number of tests available.
 Some tests can predict your genetic risk of more common disease, such as cancer, heart disease and diabetes.
-This information can help you and your health care professional develop specific strategies for prevention.
+This information can help you and your HCP develop specific strategies for prevention.
 Preventive efforts can include changing your lifestyle or perhaps taking certain medications, which may be tailored to your specific genetic profile, as well as early screening to get a jump start on treatment should you develop the disease.